 The Clash singer Joe Strummer once directed a bizarre punk-noir gangster film

-Joe Strummer, at a time when his band The Clash were at the height of their fame, turned his attentions to the world of cinema in an attempt to ignite a new creative spark.
+Joe Strummer, at a time when his band The Clash were at the height of their fame, moved away from the microphone and turned his attentions to the world of cinema in an attempt to ignite a new creative spark.